darwin08-os/dftp-2/README.md

 > “d” stands for Darwin, the creator of this project. 🙂

 ## Features
-Transfer files between client and server.
+- Transfer files between client and server.

-Execute OS commands on the client or server (where allowed).
+- Execute OS commands on the client or server (where allowed).

-Fully CLI-based, lightweight, and simple to use.
+- Fully CLI-based, lightweight, and simple to use.

-Handles large files efficiently with chunked transfers.
+- Handles large files efficiently with chunked transfers.

+- simultanious connections are accepted on server

 ## Setup
 - In `client.py`, update the `HOST` variable to your server's IP address before running.